Access All Areas' Privacy Notice

 2. Data controller

 Access All Areas’ board of trustees is the data controller.
 This means it decides how your personal data is controlled and for what purposes.
-The trustees delegate day-to-day responsibility for data control to the data protection officer (DPO), who is Access All Areas’ Operations Manager.
+The trustees delegate day-to-day responsibility for data control to the data protection officer (DPO), who is Access All Areas’ General Manager.
 The DPO can be contacted at the address above, on 0207 613 6445 or at firstname.lastname@example.org

 3. How do we process your personal data?